Zennoon/3d-puzzle-games/README.md

 - Avoid dead ends and find your way to the exit!
 - Built with realistic physics for smooth, responsive control

+### 🧩 Fifteen Puzzle
+The classic sliding puzzle game — now in 3D!
+- Your goal is to arrange the numbered tiles in order from 1 to 15, using the empty space to move tiles around.
+- Think ahead, slide strategically, and solve the puzzle as fast as you can!

 ---

 ## 🧱 Tech Stack